sandialabs/GenTen/README.md

 GenTen does not provide CP-APR for Poisson data (see [SparTen](https://github.com/sandialabs/sparten) instead) nor other tensor decompositions methods such as Tucker (see [TuckerMPI](https://gitlab.com/tensors/TuckerMPI) instead) or Tensor Train.

-GenTen builds on [Kokkos](https://github.com/kokkos/kokkos) to support shared memory parallel programming models on a variety of contemporary architectures, including:
+GenTen builds on [Kokkos](https://github.com/kokkos/kokkos) and [Kokkos Kernels](https://github.com/kokkos/kokkos-kernels) to support shared memory parallel programming models on a variety of contemporary architectures, including:
 * OpenMP for CPUs.
 * CUDA for NVIDIA GPUs.
 * HIP for AMD GPUs.